cchapman31/cchapman31.github.io/README.md

 convert to spins by the rules above.
 The wheel is disabled until they have spins to spend.
 If someone fat-fingers their numbers, an admin can hit **Re-log** next to their name in the Members table to let them enter the day again — spins already earned that day stay put.

+**Spinning many at once.** When a member has more than 10 spins ready, a **Spin all** button appears next to the wheel.
+It spins the whole balance in one server-side batch and shows the breakdown (e.g. "14 spins → $145 in CIA Bucks!
+(6×$5, 5×$10, 3×$20)").
+Single spins still work one at a time below that.

+**Sound and confetti.** Spins play a decelerating tick and wins play a rising chime, both synthesized in the browser (no audio files, so nothing extra to host).
+A **Sound on/off** toggle under the wheel mutes them, remembered per device.
+Every win throws confetti; the amount is set by the admin **Confetti intensity (0–100)** setting — 0 is off, 100 is deliberately excessive.
+Big and multi-spin wins scale the burst up automatically.
+Members with reduced-motion enabled in their OS get a gentle amount regardless.

 **Moving bucks and baseballs.** The **Transactions** page (`transactions.html`, admin only, linked from the header) is the dedicated place to add or remove CIA Bucks and award or take